jimenezjose/Deciphering_Tool/README.md

 ### How to Compile

 Assumming that the project is downloaded on your home directory.
-On your terminal change to the Deciphering_Tool directory ("cd ~/Deciphering_Tool") and enter the command "make" which executes the first target in the makefile if all dependencies are up to date.
+On your terminal change to the Deciphering_Tool directory ("cd ~/Deciphering_Tool") and enter the command "make". "make"  executes the first target in the makefile if all dependencies are up to date.